simber72/goal-checker/AnBxJ/README.md

-# 🛠️ AnBxJ and Bouncy Castle Crypto Provider libraries
+# 🛠️ AnBxJ library and Bouncy Castle Crypto Provider library

 Both the libraries are used by the AnBx framework https://paolo.science/anbx/ to derive the Java-based implementation of a protocol from its Alice&Bob specification.